PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

   [Docker Hub](https://hub.docker.com/) image at version 1.14.2.
   * Create one container and name it `nginx` using the `.spec.template.spec.containers[0].name` field.

-Before you begin, make sure your Kubernetes cluster is up and running.
+Before you begin, make sure your PlaidCloud cluster is up and running.
 Follow the steps given below to create the above Deployment: